velkog/Reddit-Place-Cropped-Timelapse/README.md

 * The image processing command will crop and upscale the photos, then save the pictures named sequentially by frame number.
 The following values you'll want to edit are the following:
   * **`240:135`** - this is the width:height of the area of interest.
   * **`589:338`** - this is the starting x:y value where your area of interest begins (the upper-left corner).
   * **`3840x2160`** - this is the output resolution of the image.
 I wanted a really high quality video so I opted for 4K.
 If you don't care about having as high of quality you can save yourself some time and space and lower this image.
-To make sure the upscaling works well, I would make sure this dimension is directly proportional to the input dimensions (i.e. 3840x2160 is 16 times the size of 240x135).
+To make sure the upscaling works well, I would make sure this dimension is multiple of your input dimensions (i.e. 3840x2160 is 16 times 240x135).

 This is to be run as one singular command: